 Introduction to the study of human behavior and cognitive processes.
 Major topics typically include biological foundations, life-span development, learning, personality, perception, memory, states of consciousness, stress and social psychology.

 SOC 101 – INTRO TO SOCIOLOGY (3 credits)

-Provides a broad introduction to the field of sociology.
-Explores different understandings of society and their implications.
+It provides a broad introduction to the field of sociology.
+Explores different understandings of society and its implications.
 Students learn to identify and compare major sociological perspectives, understand basic sociological concepts and apply them to various situations.

 CPT 202 – DIGITAL MEDIA FOR BUSINESS (3 credits)